Learn about UltraClear laser safety, common side effects, recovery timelines, and potential risks. A guide to UltraClear treatment in London.

 Safety is not device-dependent alone.
 It relies on:

+Most patients experience mild, expected reactions as part of the normal healing process.
 Temporary redness is common and may last from several hours to a few days depending on treatment intensity.
 Mild swelling can occur, particularly around the eyes.
 Controlled peeling or flaking typically develops as resurfaced skin renews.
+These responses indicate activation of repair pathways and collagen remodelling.
+With proper skincare and sun protection, they resolve without complication.

 Although uncommon when performed correctly, laser resurfacing carries potential risks.